12 points, SCA Band 1, 0.250 EFTSL

 - develop and demonstrate well informed decision-making processes regarding dilemmas arising in counselling

 - determine professional competencies and limits of proficiency in a range of situations

 - monitor and develop their own abilities and wellbeing as counsellors.

 Essay on ethical issues and compendium (4000 words, 50%)

 Flexible mode offers a stand-alone online offering that allows students to learn and engage in content and assessment in a supported way.
 It also provides a face-to-face component over the semester to engage students with the online learning content, which students can attend if they are able and interested.

 Minimum total expected workload equals 288 hours per semester comprising:

-- 36 contact hours of face-to-face and/or online activities
+- 20 contact hours and 16 hours equivalent of online activities over the semester, or

 - 36 contact hours of online activities